cathaloruaidh/genomeBuildConversion/README.md

 ```

+Note that the Illumina Platinum Genomes provides a list of "Confident Regions" for validated variant sites as well as high-confidence homozygous-reference sites.
-Annotate the variants with unique identifier and extract bi-allelic SNVs subset to confident regions:
+Annotate the variants with unique identifier and extract bi-allelic SNVs, subset to the "Confident Regions"@
 ```
 for SAMPLE in NA12877 NA12878
 do